-Yes, the primary threats to the species or its habitat can be avoided or mitigated through a combination of habitat management, stewardship, and communications and outreach.
+Yes, the primary threats to the species or its habitat can be avoided or mitigated through a combination of; habitat management, stewardship, communications and outreach, and additional research.

 4. Recovery techniques exist to achieve the population and distribution objectives or can be expected to be developed within a reasonable timeframe.